 Dogs need manners for many of the same reasons that we do.
 They help them to interact safely and politely with other dogs and people and can make them feel more comfortable in new environments.
 Just as importantly, good manners help to create positive first impressions, which can be essential for dogs who are meeting new people or visiting new places.

-One of the most common things we see missing in most of the dogs we see with behavioural problems is self-control.
+One of the most common things we see missing in most of dogs we see with behavioural problems is self-control.
 Many of these dogs are overstimulated and unable to switch off; they are constantly over-arousal.
 The owners are often unaware of the value of teaching the dog to switch off.

 High-energy activities like agility, running, and other sports or hobbies may (temporarily) wear the dog out, but will they result in a calm, relaxed, well-behaved dog in the home in the long run?
 Probably not.
 You are more likely to be creating an athlete, and your dog will likely get fitter and fitter.

-The difference between training and behaviour
+The difference between training and dog manners

 Dogs are wonderful creatures that bring joy into our lives.
 They provide us with companionship, unconditional love, and hours of fun.
 But as any dog owner knows, they also require a lot of work.
 Training a dog is essential for ensuring that they grow up to be well-behaved members of the family.
 But what exactly is the difference between training and good behaviour?